BlueOceanWave/CS579-Project-2/README.md

 `crash-preprocessing` filters the crash dataset for only speed-related crashes and displays a graph of them

-`speed-camera-graph` overlays speed camera locations on top of the cra
+`speed-camera-graph` overlays speed camera locations on top of the crashes